awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/create-deployments.md

 The deployment target determines the devices on which you want to run your components\.
 To deploy to one core device, specify a thing\.
 To deploy to multiple core devices, specify a thing group that includes those devices\.
 For more information about how to configure thing groups, see [Static thing groups](https://docs.aws.amazon.com/iot/latest/developerguide/thing-groups.html) and [Dynamic thing groups](https://docs.aws.amazon.com/iot/latest/developerguide/dynamic-thing-groups.html) in the *AWS IoT Developer Guide*\.

-Follow the steps in this section to create a deployment to a target for the first time\.
+Follow the steps in this section to create a deployment to a target\.
 For more information about how to update the software components on a target that has a deployment, see [Revise deployments](revise-deployments.md)\.

+**Warning**
+The [CreateDeployment](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_CreateDeployment.html) operation can uninstall components from core devices\.
+If a component is present in the previous deployment and not the new deployment, the core device uninstalls that component\.
+To avoid uninstalling components, first use the [ListDeployments](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_ListDeployments.html) operation to check if the target for the deployment already has an existing deployment\.
+Then, use the [GetDeployment](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_GetDeployment.html) operation to start from that existing deployment when you create a new deployment\.

 **To create a deployment \(AWS CLI\)**